 Atomic Data takes a different approach: these links MUST Resolve.
 Requiring Properties to resolve is part of what enables the type system of Atomic Schema - they provide the

 Requiring URLs makes things easier for data users, at the cost of the data producer.
 With Atomic Data, the data producer MUST offer the triples at the URL of the subject.
 This is a challenge that requires tooling, which is why I've built Atomic-Server: an easy to use, performant, open source data management sytem.

 Making sure that links actually work offer tremendous benefits for data consumers, and that advantage is often worth the extra trouble.

-blank nodes are resources with identifiers that exist only locally.
+Blank (or anonymous) nodes are RDF resources with identifiers that exist only locally.

 They make life easier for data producers, who can easily create (nested) resources without having to mint all the URLs.

-In most data models, blank nodes are the default.
+In most non-RDF data models, blank nodes are the default.

 For example, we nest JSON object without thinking twice.